 This trail is a bit shorter than the trail via Schwand.
 About one and three quarters hour is needed downhill.
-If you want to walk the path uphill, you have to plan 2.5 hours for 600 meters of altitude and four kilometers of length.
+If you want to take the path uphill, you have to plan 2.5 hours for 600 meters in altitude and four kilometers in length.
 Downhill it is a leisurely hike.
 At Spiessboden, the path is not taken to Berghaus Schwand, but in the direction of Bergli.

 From Ristis via Flühmatt to Engelberg

 This trail takes about 1.5 hours on a narrow hiking path with some stairs through the forest and ends at the monastery in Engelberg.

 Offers at Swiss Activities:

 Mountain hikes are not walks.
 They absolutely require tread-proof mountain boots and weatherproof clothing (which may well disappear in the backpack on the way).
 In the mountains, the weather often changes quickly and unexpectedly.
 Sunscreen and drinks should also not be forgotten.